We are championing community economic development in national and local policy.

 What is community economic development?

-Community economic development is a process through which people living, working and running businesses in an area work together as a community to effect change in their local economy, so that it better supports their shared aspirations in terms of opportunities, livelihoods, wellbeing and ecology.
+Community economic development (CED) is a process through which communities become leading partners in local economic strategy and gain greater agency, ownership and control in their economic lives.
+It involves local businesses, community organisations and active residents in an area working together to effect change in the local economy, so that it better supports their shared aspirations in terms of opportunities, livelihoods, enterprise, resources, markets and wealth flows.
 It often involves broadening ownership and control of assets and enterprise in a place, which is where co-ops have a particularly practical function.

 Examples of initiatives to come out of recent community economic development include:

 - hundreds of successful community share offers, in which people have come together to raise millions of pounds in patient mission-aligned equity finance for community businesses

 - Eastbourne Fisherman's CIC is a co-operative venture established by people working in the local fishing industry to develop new infrastructure and put itself on a more sustainable footing

 - Regather Co-operative in Sheffield is formed of many local food businesses and community organisations, as a way to co-develop their nascent local food economy and maximize economic and social value